roysoumya/GeneMask/README.md

 # GeneMask
-Codebase for ECAI 2023 paper "GeneMask: Fast Pretraining of Gene Sequences to Enable Few-Shot Learning"
+Codebase for the paper "GeneMask: Fast Pretraining of Gene Sequences to Enable Few-Shot Learning" accepted for publication at the 26th European Conference on Artificial Intelligence [ECAI 2023](https://ecai2023.eu/) (Core A conference).
+The preprint is available at [https://arxiv.org/abs/2307.15933](https://arxiv.org/abs/2307.15933)

 Here we provide the following resources required for: (a) Computing $Normalized-PMI_k$ for all 6-mers based on the Human Reference Genome. (b) PMI-best - pretraining and finetuning (c) Datasets of Prom-core, Prom-300, and Cohn-enh used for the different few-shot settings. (d) de novo motif discovery using the _rGADEM_ R package.

-***We will release the trained model weights and various model checkpoints of GeneMask, its two pretraining model variations and all baseline models, after paper acceptance.***
+***The pre-trained model weights are available at this [Google Drive](https://drive.google.com/drive/folders/101qPYTdBFXR5XmPwZ-rCDFDD3gwsB9vj?usp=sharing) link.***

 ![Method overview of GeneMask](genemask-method-overview.png)